mainkoon81/ooo-Bayesian-Modeling-A/README.md

    - Check_4. structure overfitting ?
      - How to penalize the structure complexity?....the more complex it is, the higher training-likelihood it will have
  - ### In Prediction on new instance:
-   - Check_1. model parameter overfitting ?
+   - Check_1.
+Estimated model parameter overfitting ?
-     - the estimated model parameter can overfit to random noise in training data
+     - it can overfit to random noise in training data
      - Use regularization....

 ### Why Bayes-Net for Knowledge discovery?